nodemailer/wildduck/README.md

 }
 ```

-After you have registered a new address then SMTP maildrop server starts accepting mail for it and store the messages to the users mailbox.
+After you have registered a new address then LMTP maildrop server starts accepting mail for it and store the messages to the users mailbox.

 ### POST /user/quota